 Recent reports show that some homeowners are borrowing to the constant enticement of lower home loan rates.
-And, without an analysis, find that they are backing themselves into a corner of more years and more costs on their loans.
+And, without an analysis, find that they are backing themselves into a corner of more years and more costs on their loans, including more escrow cost and higher points.
 The savings they “thought” they were getting on a home refinance, turned out to be huge loss.

 After you purchase a home, within a few months most new homeowners will get a barrage of snail mail suggesting you refinance your nearly new home.

 The reason why you will be encouraged to refinance many times after the purchase, is because of profits for mortgage companies.
 Just remember, your home is not an ATM machine, it is best to ignore those offers for several reasons.